Bhushan8287/AI-Philosopher-A-Generative-AI-RAG-Chatbot/README.md

 # AI Philosopher Chatbot

 An AI-powered question-answering application built with Streamlit and LangChain.
-It leverages local text documents about philosophy to provide context-based answers using a Retrieval-Augmented Generation (RAG) pipeline.
+It leverages local text document about philosophy to provide context-based answers using a Retrieval-Augmented Generation (RAG) pipeline.
 This project demonstrates foundational skills in GenAI application development, including LLM integration, embeddings, and vector search.